yehia-mamdouh/BetWorm/README.md

 # BetWorm
 BetWorm is a Petty Worm that run under Linux Environment to check possible attacks on end point security from Attacker point of view

-In begging i want to mention that BetWrom project is collection of online scripts that has been modified by me + my own script being added, so i want to
+In the begging i want to mention that BetWrom project is collection of online scripts that has been modified by me + my own script being added, so i want to
 Thank (Mike Czumak)

 BetWorm is a petty Worm that you install it on your infrastructure to check end point security from attacker point of view